aws-solutions-library-samples/Guidance-for-Authentication-with-Digital-Wallets-on-AWS/dapp/README.md

 # NFT Gallery dApp Guide

-*Important*: Make sure to deploy the backend components of the project before testing the dApp.
+**Important**: Make sure to deploy the backend components of the project before testing the dApp.

-This is a ReactJS, Single Page Application (SPA).
+This is a single page application (SPA) build using ReactJS, NextJS and TailwindCSS.

-This is also called a decentralized application (dApp) even though we don't intract with the blockchain directly in this case.

-This app supports the Ethereum blockchain.

-It connects to your API Gateway to retrieve NFTs from Web3 providers such as Alchemy or Moralis.
+The app connects to API Gateway to retrieve NFTs from Web3 providers such as Alchemy or Moralis.
-It resolves IPFS and HTTP URIs to get NFT metadata files and assets and displays details about the NFTs.
+It resolves IPFS and HTTP URIs to get NFT metadata files and assets and displays details about the NFTs on the screen.

-Anonymous users can do a NFT collection lookup.
+Any users can do a NFT collection lookup even anonymous users.
 All other operations requires the user to be authenticated.

-Authentication is done using a custom authentication challenge orchestrated by a series of Cognito User Pool Lambda triggers.
+Authentication is done using a custom authentication challenge orchestrated by a series of Amazon Cognito User Pool Lambda triggers.
 See: https://docs.aws.amazon.com/cognito/latest/developerguide/user-pool-lambda-challenge.html

 The authentication challenge is the signature of a random message using the user's wallet private key.
-If the signature is valid, Cognito will create a new identity in the Cognito User Pool and will return temporary credentials.
+If the signature is valid, Amazon Cognito will create a new identity in the Cognito User Pool and will return temporary credentials.

 # Local deployment